-- 1. The Mixed Use Areas listed below are suitable for the following types of development: office and light industry, health and educational uses, civic and community facilities, and other uses that are compatible with complement the character of the area. - 1.
-Bootle Central Area - 2.
-Land at Crosby Road North, Waterloo - 3.
-Land at Copy Lane, Netherton - 4.
-Land to the West of Ormskirk Road, Aintree - 5.
-Switch Island, Aintree - 6.
+- 1. The Mixed Use Areas listed below and shown on the Policies Map are suitable for the following types of development: office and light industry, health and educational uses, civic and community facilities, and other uses that are compatible withcomplement the character of the area. - 1.
+Bootle Central Commercial Area

+- 2. Land at Crosby Road North, Waterloo - 3.2.
+Land at Copy Lane, Netherton - 4.3.
+Land to the West of Ormskirk Road, Aintree - 5.4.
+Switch Island, Aintree - 6.5.
 Land at Hawthorne Road / Church Road, Bootle - 2.
 Residential development will be permitted where an acceptable residential environment can be achieved, consistent with other Plan policies.
 This should have regard to any adjacent non-residential uses.